Published By Janet Gershen-Siegel at March 9th, 2018

 The Code also specifically protects whistle blowers in case an employee witnesses and reports wrongdoing to management.

-On January 2, 2018, Prosper presented a prospectus to the Securities and Exchange Commission.
+On April 30, 2019, the company presented its second prospectus to the Securities and Exchange Commission.
 This is a document filed before presenting an Initial Public Offering (IPO).

-If accepted by the SEC, the company could begin offering stock to the public in 2018.
+If accepted by the SEC, the company could begin offering stock to the public in the 2020s.

-From $2,000 – 35,000 is available.
+From $2,000 – 40,000 is available but be sure to do your own Prosper personal loans review.
 They will check your personal credit score.
-There is a “low” yet otherwise unspecified interest rate.
-Prosper offers a fixed term of 3 or 5 years.
+But there is no information on a Prosper loan minimum credit score.
+Rates are “low” yet otherwise unspecified.
+For a Prosper personal loan, the company offers a fixed term of 3 or 5 years.
 You have a single monthly payment.
+There is no information on Prosper personal loan rates.

-Per their prospectus, Prosper calculates a score for borrowers, “… calculated using the historical performance of previous Borrower Loans with similar characteristics”.
-The score is based on data from Experian.
+Per their prospectus, the company calculates a score for borrowers, “… calculated using the historical performance of previous Borrower Loans with similar characteristics”.
+The score comes from data from Experian.

-The Prosper Score predicts the probability of a loan going “bad”, e. g. going more than 60 days past due within twelve months of the application date.
+The Score predicted the probability of a loan going “bad”, e. g. going more than 60 days past due within twelve months of the application date.
+The score works as the foundation of Prosper lending requirements.

-To calculate the Score, the company developed a custom risk model by using their historical data in addition to a data archive from a consumer credit bureau.
+To calculate the company credit score, the company developed a custom risk model by using their historical data in addition to a data archive from a consumer credit bureau.
+They used this Prosper loan calculator to determine if you’re a good credit risk for them.

 They built the model based upon a population of users who applied for a Borrower Loan.
 This was so that their model would incorporate behavior which is unique to that population.

-However, Prosper borrowers are only a small subset of those under consideration when developing a standard consumer credit score.
-The company then uses both the Score and a borrower’s credit score to best gauge the level of risk.
+However, borrowers from this lender are only a small subset of those under consideration when developing a standard consumer credit score.
+The company then used both the Prosper loan credit score and a borrower’s credit score to best gauge the level of risk.
+Their Prosper loan application would, of course, be under review.

 There are no hidden fees or prepayment penalties.

 Disadvantages include an unspecified interest rate.
-Also, they will perform an inquiry on your personal credit.
+Also, they will perform a hard inquiry on your personal credit.
+Are you wondering, “is Prosper loan safe?”
+The answer is: maybe.

 Given that the company likely to go public soon, their Board of Directors will be beholden to shareholder demands.
 This is as opposed to the requests of either borrowers or employees.